 ERROR_VALID_IP | Returns a list of the current network config. | Fails if no network config is found. |

-ERROR_PING_SOUNDTRACK | Checks connectivity to SYB internal endpoints in order for the product to work as expected | Fails if the player can’t connect to any of these endpoints. |
+ERROR_PING_SOUNDTRACK | Checks connectivity to Soundtrack internal endpoints in order for the product to work as expected | Fails if the player can’t connect to any of these endpoints. |

 ERROR_PING_DNS | Check the DNS | Fails if DNS lookup doesn’t work |